 The other houses are going to Heartline patients, employees of Heartline, family of friends, other ministry partners, and a handful that have yet to be designated.
 We knew this would be a long project due to land issues, please be patient with us as the logistics are worked out for the remaining homes.
 We'd love to give you a date and time when all 42 will be built and given to the recipient families - but anyone that has experienced Haiti knows that would be just making stuff up.
 Western culture loves a deadline, meanwhile Haiti scoffs and rolls her eyes.
 It is often frustrating but Haiti has its own pace.
 We can only do our best and work within those constraints and we assure you, that is exactly what is happening. :)

-Both World Wide Village and Heartline Ministries continue to work on their existing projects while constantly identifying ways in which they can further invest in the lives of the people they serve.
-Stay tuned in to the work on their websites and blogs.
+Heartline Ministries continues to work on their existing projects while constantly identifying ways in which they can further invest in the lives of the people they serve.
+Stay tuned in to the work on websites and blogs.
 When we return from the road-trip/RLRM we'll update the situations on the ground.

 In the USA: